Romulo-Costa-De-Oliveira/NetflixClone/README.md

 # netflixClone
-Modelo similar a pagina inicial do Netflix construido em Reactjs utilizando a API do TMDB para obtenção de dados.
+Modelo similar a página inicial do Netflix construído em Reactjs, utilizando a API do TMDB para obtenção de dados.